Getting Started

 - Navigate to the

-directory:cd $HOME/dsail
+directory:cd $HOME/jaxon

 - Extract the contents of the

-file:unzip -o dsail_deployment.zip
+file:unzip -o jaxon_platform_$version.zip

 - Navigate to the